sx-bet/sportx-js/README.md

 The signature is

 `fillOrders(orders: ISignedRelayerMakerOrder[], betAmounts: string[], fillDetailsMetadata?: IFillDetailsMetadata, affiliateAddress?: string, approvalTx?: string)`

-Alternatively, you can use the `suggestOrders(marketHash, betSize, takerDirectionOutcomeOne, taker, baseToken)` method above to suggest to you the `orderHashes` with the best odds given your `betSize`.

 _Note that you will still need to get the actual orders themselves from `getOrders(marketHash)`.
 You will need to find the orders in the `getOrders(marketHash)` response whose orderHashe(s) match up._